R. Kelly pleads not guilty to sex abuse charges

 Kelly wore an orange jumpsuit and held his hands behind his back during the proceedings.
-Kelly's case has been assigned to Judge Lawrence Flood.
+Kelly's case has been assigned to Judge Lawrence Flood and his next court date is scheduled for March 22.

+RELATED: R. Kelly charged: A look back at key moments of the singer's life and career

 Kelly is facing ten counts of aggravated sexual abuse with four alleged victims including three underage girls.
 The Grammy-winning artist has sold more than 40 million albums in his career.